csc301-fall-2022/assignment-2-5-rebplane-eun-chae-s/report.md

 Django and Flask are Python web frameworks, and NodeJS is using JavaScript.
 As both of us have experience coding in Python and JavaScript, these three were our top choices to consider.

-### Performance, scale and speed:
+### Performance, Scability, and Deveopment speed:

-In terms of speed, among three frameworks, Flask is the fastest one while Node is the slowest one.
-This is due to Flask and Django being more dynamic compared to Node.
+In terms of development speed, among three frameworks, Flask is the fastest one while Node is the slowest one.
+This is due to Flask and Django provide built-in templates and modules and more dynamic while Node is for customization.
+But we can write less code in Flask compared to Django for the same functionality.
 All three are also scalable frameworks, but Django and Flask are more scalable than Node.
 In regards to performance, NodeJS usually has better performance than Django and Flask.

 ### Maturity: